 In this work, we have discussed 15 different QUIC implementations across a multitude of behaviours (see Table 1).
 Even though these stacks all implement the exact same QUIC/H3 protocols, we have shown that their low-level implementation choices lead to a large behavioural heterogeneity between them.
-We believe this has important consequences for the ways in which QUIC/H3 can and should be evaluated.
+We believe this has important consequences for future QUIC/H3 research and evaluation.

-While not all considered aspects might have a large impact on most types of protocol evaluation results (e.g., H3 DATA frame sizing or PMTUD support for Web performance research [9]), other discussed features, such as Flow Control.
-Congestion Control, Prioritization and 0 RTT can all lead to significant differences in results.
-Yet, these are aspects that historically we rarely see evaluated or discussed in related work focusing on for example H2 [18, 41] and also gQUIC [16].
-In order to be able to draw solid conclusions about OUIC/H3 as protocols, we feel that researchers should show scientific rigor in two main ways.
+While not all considered aspects might have a large impact on most types of protocol evaluation results (e.g., H3 DATA frame sizing or PMTUD support will typically matter less for the short lived flows observed in Web page loading performance research [10]), other discussed features, such as Flow Control, Congestion Control, Prioritization and 0 RTT can all lead to significant differences in results.
+Yet, these are aspects that historically we and others [24, 45, 46] rarely see rigorously evaluated or discussed in related work focusing on H2 and also gQUIC.
+In order to be able to draw solid conclusions about QUIC/H3 as protocols, we feel that future work should strive to show scientific rigor in two main ways.
 Firstly, by performing deep root-cause analysis of all observed high-level behaviours.
 Secondly, by comparing multiple QUIC implementations.
 This especially holds true in the next few years (2020-2023), as not all implementations will be fully optimized or complete by the time QUIC/H3 are finalized.
-Even later on, we suspect stacks will remain heterogeneous and deep insight will remain key in researching and optimizing QUIC and H3.
+Even though we expect many implementations to eventually gravitate towards a smaller set of best practices than the approaches we have encountered in this study, we still suspect stacks and especially individual deployments will remain heterogeneous and deep insight will remain key in researching, optimizing and extending QUIC+H3.

-We believe that our methodology of using the qlog and qvis tools [26, 29] has proven its potential to form the basis of a framework to both analyze and extend or improve QUIC/H3 stacks.
-This is also evidenced by the fact that several QUIC implementers have lately started using these tools to validate their approaches [12].
+We believe that our methodology of using the qlog and qvis tools [27, 31] has proven its potential to form the basis of a framework to both analyze and extend or improve QUIC/H3 stacks.
+This is also evidenced by the fact that several QUIC implementers have lately started using these tools to validate their approaches [13, 41].
 As currently 12/18 QUIC stacks support qlog, these tools are broadly available and ready to use.

-Overall, we posit that QUIC stacks are becoming mature enough to be deployed and researched, but results from highlevel metrics should be thoroughly root-cause analyzed if researchers want to draw broad conclusions on QUIC/H3 as protocols.
+Overall, we posit that QUIC stacks are becoming mature enough to be deployed and researched, but results from high-level metrics should be thoroughly root-cause analyzed if researchers want to draw broad conclusions on QUIC/H3 as protocols.
 There are many opportunities for future research on QUIC behaviour tuning, especially around Flow Control, Multiplexing/H3 Prioritization, and Retransmission approaches.
+Same Standards, Different Decisions: QUIC and HTTP/3 Implementation Diversity